thalmiclabs/RAD-projects/snaplights/readme.md

-# Snap on, Snap off: Myo Light Control
+# Snap on, Snap off: Myo Snap Light Control

 This is the RAD team's first project.
 Suggested by @tbaker6.
 When you snap, turn on some lights.
 Pretty simple, but very awesome.